Public Hearing: Viet Nam investigation 14 & 15 November 2016

 “On visit to Viet Nam – found people didn’t really know what rhinos or elephants were ‘as animals’ just as products”

-Marcus Asner will present the Map of Facts on behalf of the Chief of Investigations
+Marcus Asner will present the Case File on behalf of the Chief of Investigations.

 Marcus Asner: “The most devastating evidence you’ll see today comes from the traffickers themselves taken by undercover investigators.”